As a bioethicist, I appreciate the fact that the American public has become deeply engaged in a number of important health policy debates.

 These concerns – safety, efficacy, and potential physical risks — are why professional organizations like American College of Obstetricians and Gynecologists (ACOG) and the American Society for Reproductive Medicine (ASRM) only support the use of egg freezing when medically necessary.
 Egg freezing should be done only as a last resort to protect fertility in women undergoing ovary-destroying cancer treatment, for example, rather than as a way to delay childbearing as a matter of choice.

 Unfortunately, the latter is exactly what companies like Apple and Facebook are promoting.
 Covering the costs of oocyte cryopreservation for non-medical reasons reinforces the idea that professional women must choose between having a fulfilling career and raising a family.
 Moreover, even if a woman successfully delays childbirth by freezing her eggs, she has only delayed the inevitable.
 She must still confront a corporate culture that sees mothers as an economic liability.

 If companies like Apple and Facebook truly want to support their female employees, they don’t need to pay for egg freezing.
 What they need to do is provide both female and male employees with the services and benefits necessary for meaningful work-life balance, including paid leave for new biological and adoptive parents, family sick leave, and subsidized daycare and preschool programs.
 Better yet, they should use their wealth and political connections to lobby our leaders in Washington to make such benefits the law of the land.

 Until then, we’re still leaving most working women (and many working men) out in the cold.

-[This blog entry was originally presented as an oral commentary on Northeast Public Radio on April 10, 2014.
-It is also available on the WAMC website.]
+[This blog entry was originally presented as an oral commentary on Northeast Public Radio on November 6, 2014, and is available on the WAMC website.]